 Endangered Species Club will begin in February with Mrs. Allen and Mrs. Novelli.
 This club is offered to fourth and fifth graders who are interested in researching endangered species.
 There is a fieldtrip at the end of this club.

-Environmental Club will begin in December for interested fourth and fifth grade students.
-Mrs. Gallo and Mrs. Evans are the sponsors of this club.
+Environmental Club will begin this winter for interested fourth grade students.
+Ms. Wippman and Mrs. Metelski are the sponsors of this club.
 It is a club for students who want to learn how to take care of our environment in a responsible way.
 Students will learn and promote ways to reduce, reuse, and recycle in school and at home.
 We will also adopt an animal in need through the World Wildlife Fund and explore nature through planting flowers.

 FUSE Club will be starting in November with Mrs. Gallo and Mrs. Brey.
 It is an exciting opportunity for fifth and sixth graders to further explore what they have been exposed to in class.
 It is all based on the engineering design.
 Students have the freedom to select from various challenges such as computer based programming, hands-on construction, robotics, and more!

 GEMS club is a club for responsible fifth grade girls who have an interest in challenges that involve problem solving and collaborating with others.
 The goal of this club is to positively impact children’s attitudes about their abilities to engineer.
 The girls will engage in activities that are fun, exciting, and connect to the world in which we live.
 Our activities will provide open-ended challenges that have multiple solutions.
-Mrs. Chiero is the sponsor and GEMS will begin after winter break.
+Mrs. Chiero is the sponsor and GEMS club.

 Through the Math Olympiads for Elementary and Middle Schools, students will be given opportunities to engage in creative problem solving activities.
 There will be one contest offered each month including a practice day, contest day and a debriefing day.
 Students will be competing with other students from around the world.
 Mrs. Rubel will meet with this group of fourth through sixth graders on Thursday mornings starting at 7:50am.
 The first meeting is November 3rd and will continue through April 6th.